Welcome to De Assis Lab

 From Mechanism to Medicine

-Our goal is to map the molecular alterations in various skin diseases to improve their diagnosis and treatment.
+Our goal is to map the molecular alterations in metabolic diseases to help improve their diagnosis and treatment.
+We aim to translate our findings into clinical applications – from the bench to the bedside.

 CSBL has support from